DSCI-310-2024/pycredit/README.md

 ## Usage

 `pycredit` provides several useful functions for data preprocessing and analysis in understanding credit risk, such as, preprocess data, create histograms, transform labels, and create parameter grids for grid search.

+To view example usage and documentation for all of our functions, visit [ReadTheDocs](https://pycredits-dsci310.readthedocs.io/en/latest/).
+Here you can also see our Code of Conduct, Contrubuting information, and Changelog.

+Below is example usage for one of our functions, `column_histogram`.
+This function creates a histogram for a numerical column in a dataframe.

 ```python
 from pycredits import preprocess_data, column_histogram, map_labels_to_binary, param_grid_for_grid_search